Skip to content

 If you have created a polyfills.wallaby.ts override, then it must be added to your TypeScript files configuration section.

-When using Automatic Configuration to run tests for a specific project, Wallaby slightly modifies your project’s test.ts file.
+When running tests for a specific project, Wallaby slightly modifies your project’s test.ts file.
 Wallaby has its own mechanism for resolving test files and removes the code that provides webpack with the list of tests to run.
-If this file has been modified then it is possible that Wallaby cannot safely find/delete this code then Angular CLI defaults for test.ts will be used.
-If desired, you can provide Wallaby with a differnet file to run by creating a test.wallaby.ts file in the same folder as your test.ts file.
+If this file has been modified, Wallaby may not be able to safely find and delete this code, so Angular CLI defaults for test.ts will be used.
+If desired, you can provide Wallaby with a different file to run by creating a test.wallaby.ts file in the same folder as your test.ts file.

 test.wallaby.ts